 The first one to dispel is that advantage play is synonymous with cheating.
 This is untrue.
 Advantage play techniques are legal.
 Even though they can create tension in player-casino relationships, they will not send a player to jail or cause forfeiture of winnings.

 The most common form of advantage play in blackjack is card-counting.
-This is when a player is simply using his or her memory to keep track of the composition of the remaining cards to be played.
+This is when a player is using his or her memory to keep track of the composition of the remaining cards to be played.
 Based on the cards that have already been played, a player will know whether the remaining cards are more likely to be favorable or unfavorable.

 It is a myth that card counting requires a genius or a fantastic memory.
 Card counting only requires strategy (chart-type) memorization and fourth-grade math.

-Card-counting works because it allows the player to make perfect composition-dependent strategy decisions based on the favorability of the cards to come.
+Card counting works because it allows the player to make sound composition-dependent strategy decisions based on the favorability of the cards to come.

 Don’t worry; that’s much less complicated than it sounds.
 Card counting helps players decide when and how to tweak their hit, stand, split or double-down strategies, and also when to bet more.
 By making slightly sounder strategy decisions and by betting large when the remaining cards are player-favorable and less when the cards are house-favorable, the player can create an advantage.

 Blackjack online and mobile play

 Many gamblers enjoy the excitement of the brick-and-mortar casino environment.
 But the blackjack experience translates well to the online and mobile environment.

 Some online casinos, like Golden Nugget‘s in New Jersey, offer live blackjack.
 This is an online experience where a real person deals cards to players and interacts with them.
 Players can see the cards being dealt and shuffled in real time.
 Radio frequency identification (RFID) technology ensures card totals are displayed and calculated accurately.

 Blackjack played one-on-one virtually is also common and translates well for the recreational player.
 Players can get in many more hands per hour this way, as they are playing by themselves versus a computerized dealer.